Doctor insights on:

 - Drinking alcohol before blood test

-- Can you drink alcohol before a blood test?
+- Can i drink before blood test?

-- Can i drink coffee before a cholesterol blood test?
+- Can i drink before a fasting blood test?